I’m no longer fighting cancer.

 I imagine myself standing alone, looking out into a dark so black and smelling an earth so rich as to make me forget the smell of my own drying blood, an iron odor that’s far too familiar.
-I want blurs of banal experience I would find tedious and pointless to construct paragraphs around and others would find tedious to read: Smoking silently on a new friend’s porch, drinking an unremarkable beer, conversation revolving around produce or how blue the sky, unpressured with confessions or admissions of mortality or weakness, with everyone around me forever clueless to my scars or scabs, or the memories of shivering violently, naked under a sheet, a fresh, foot-long Frankenstein-slice in my belly, on a gurney with no one who could speak with me within earshot, or even walking distance, eyes squinted closed like a newborn’s, and weeping.
+I want blurs of banal experience I would find tedious and pointless to construct paragraphs around and others would find tedious to read: Smoking silently on a new friend’s porch, drinking an unremarkable beer, conversation revolving around produce or how blue the sky, unpressured with confessions or admissions of mortality or weakness, with everyone around me forever clueless to my scars or scabs, or the memories of shivering violently, naked under a sheet, a fresh, foot-long Frankenstein-slice in my belly, on a gurney with no one who could speak with me within earshot, or even walking distance, eyes squinted, squeezing tears like a newborn’s.

 I died once.
 It wasn’t a big deal at the time, at least for me.